Ph.D., University of Michigan, Ann Arbor: English & Education (Composition & Rhetoric)

 Willard-Traub, Margaret K. “Learning Resilience from Second-language Students.”
 Pedagogy.
 Forthcoming, Fall 2018.

 Willard-Traub, Margaret K. “Rhetorical Location and the Globalized First-Year Writing Program.”
-Composition Forum, forthcoming July 2017.
+Composition Forum, Volume 36 Summer 2017.

 - Member for